Early dementia risk factors: Best Strategies to Reduce Dementia Risks

 Stay mentally active:

-Let's aim to keep our minds thriving and dynamic!
-By seizing opportunities to learn and explore new things, such as reading, puzzles, games, and hobbies, we can unlock a world of mental health and cognitive benefits.
-Dedicate some time to the joy of cracking challenging puzzles or picking up a new skill today.
-By pursuing these activities consistently, we'll stride towards brighter, stronger minds.
+Let's strive to keep our minds vibrant and active!
+By embracing opportunities to learn and explore new things, such as reading, puzzles, games, and hobbies, we can tap into a wealth of mental health and cognitive advantages.
+Dedicate time today to the pleasure of solving tough puzzles or learning a new skill.
+By regularly engaging in these activities, we enhance our chances of maintaining cognitive health and avoiding the risk of dementia.

 Manage chronic conditions: